100. Using the data on first generation, low income professionals to help create high performance teams | Gorick NG

 I’m going to end today with a chance for Sara to speak about her latest project, the graphic novel, The Yellow Wallpaper.

 Yeah, I illustrated the yellow wallpaper.
 I turned it into a graphic novel.
 The reason I did it, I started quite a while ago, actually, then just got the first page, put it aside, and then went back to it and finally actually did it.
 I started it because I’d always liked the story.
-I always found it really interesting and because I was somewhere where I was really bored.
+I always found it interesting and because I was somewhere where I was really bored.
 So I was like, why don’t I write a story, illustrate a story about someone who’s really bored?

 That was where it started.
 Yeah, I found that it was really, really fun to get to hopefully interpret the story through pictures in a way that I did try to really stay true to hopefully the author’s vision and how she seemed to be portraying this story.